markfinger/python-js-host/README.md

 Be aware that managers introduce some behaviour that you should be aware of:

-- Managers and hosts are pooled based on the path to your config file.
+- Python processes will connect to managed hosts based on the path to your config file.
 If you open a python shell which triggers a connection to a host, the manager will not stop the host until your shell has exited.

   If you are running a server and a python shell which have both connected to the same host, the manager will not stop the host until both processes have exited.